 Not necessarily.
 Our Program has become increasingly competitive and in order to accommodate our current students and meet our CACREP Accreditation faculty-to-student-ratio standards, we are only able to accept a limited number of applicants.
 Only those top ranking students per the number of spaces will be recommended for admission.

 Yes.
-In addition to the GRE and the GPA, we evaluate the qualitative parts of the portfolio: the Statement of Aspiration, your previous experience as evidenced by your Resume, and the information gleaned from the Recommendation Forms.
+In addition to the GRE and the GPA, we evaluate the qualitative parts of the portfolio: the Statement of Purpose, your previous experience as evidenced by your Resume, and the information gleaned from the Recommendation Forms.
 All factors are taken into consideration when evaluating the portfolio.

 We begin reviewing immediately after the deadline, and are unable to accommodate late submissions.
 However, you can submit an application at any time.
 Any application received after the admission deadline will be forwarded to the following semester for review.
 Therefore, if you have a strong desire to enter the program in a specific semester, you must adhere to the deadlines